-Fresh leaves of P. amarus collected within Abia State University and were taken to the department of Biochemistry.
-The plant was identified by a taxonomist in the department of Plant Science and Biotechnology of same University.
-The leaves were sorted to remove the dead ones, washed without squeezing to remove debris and dust particles.
+Fresh leaves of P. amarus were collected within Abia State University and were taken to the department of Biochemistry.
+The plant was identified by a taxonomist.
+The leaves were sorted to remove the dead ones washed without squeezing to remove debris and dust particles.
 Large quantities of the leaves were collected and sun-dried for 5 days.
+The dried leaves were milled to get a course powder used for the extraction.
+Exactly 50g of the powder were macerated in a percolator with 250ml of distilled water.
+The mixture was allowed to stand for 24hours after which it was filtered.
+The filtrate was then placed in an oven to evaporate and the solid residue (5.0g) referred to as extract.
+5.0g of the residue was added to 250ml (2.5% solution w/v) of water and administered to rats orally.